lordBunty/CSP-report-server/README.md

 <h1 align="center">CSP-report-server</h1>

 ## Details
-CSP-report-server is a utility server to capture CSP report and export it to excel utility is created using python on flask framework
+CSP-report-server is a utility server to capture content security policy reports and export it to excel utility is created using python on flask framework

 ## Requirements